wp-plugins/quiz-master-next/readme.txt

 == Frequently Asked Questions ==

 = I have an idea, how do I contact you? =

-Feel free to use the support option on the main page of the plugin.
+Feel free to use the support option on the main page of the plugin or from the contact page at mylocalwebstop.com.

 == Screenshots ==